You are cordially invited to join us at Hong Kong In Asia World Expo Fair 2024:

 The largest polished black diamond is likely to be Carbonado.
 Called Spirit of de Grisogono, it is world’s fifth largest polished diamond, and started life as rough stone discovered in the western Central African Republic weighing of 587 carats.
 It was cut by the Swiss jeweler De Grisogono into a mogul-cut stone of 312.24 carats, which today in a white gold ring set with 702 small white diamonds.

-The Korloff Noir diamond is an 88-carat fancy black diamond cut a standard 57-carat brilliant round.
+The Korloff Noir diamond is an 88-carat black fancy diamond cut a standard 57-carat brilliant round.
 Once owned by the Korloff Sapojnikoff family, it was brought by the French jeweler Daniel Paillasseur in 1978 and has been reported to be insured for $37 million.
 Unlike the Black Orlov, it is said to bring happiness, good luck, and prosperity to all those who come in contact it.
 Before the 2002 Winter Olympic Games in Salt Lake City, Russian figure skater Alexei Yagudin was reported to have touched the stone and then gone on to win the gold medal.

 MID House of Diamonds is of the world’s preeminent suppliers of loose fancy-colored diamonds, with a large and varied stock that includes black stones.
 Because it is a world of which many diamond buyers are less familiar, with different pricing patterns and grading standards, MID invites you to speak with one of the fancy color experts on its team.